 ◼ July 18th

-Jonathan Wood in Brisbane will offer a personal case study, speaking on desire, craving and the four tasks.
+Jonathan Wood in Brisbane offered a personal case study, speaking on desire, craving and the four tasks.
 You can watch a recording of his talk and our discussion here.

 ◼ August 15th

 Jim Champion Zoomed in from Southampton and spoke on the middle way, going beyond allegory.
 You watch a recording of his talk here.

 From Invercargill in the deep south, Leon Frampton spoke to us on the gains and losses we can expect from meditation practice.
 Asked, ‘What have you gained from meditation?’ the Buddha reportedly responded, ‘Nothing!
 However let me tell you what I have lost: anger, anxiety, depression, insecurity and fear of old age and death.’
 Examining and gently discarding the once useful but maladaptive behaviours with the help of an open practice like this, Leon believes, allows different people to speak to us in the various stages of our lives.
 You can watch a recording of his talk here.

 Martine Batchelor spoke to us from her home in southwest France and offered some thoughts on creative awareness in meditation, and the importance of having a regular practice.
 You can watch a recording of her talk here.

 Winton Higgins in Sydney will speak to us.

 Juhana Kokkonen will speak to us from from the North Pole on secular Buddhism and Santa Claus.
 Well, actually he’s in Helsinki – is that close enough?

 If you want to listen in to these sessions live using Zoom click this link at 8pm New Zealand time on the third Wednesday of the month.